ryssbowh/craft-gtag/README.md

 - Enable : `./craft plugin/install gtag`

 - Enter your measurement Id in the settings.
+No measurement ID means gtag is disabled.

 Done